Inventory & Stock

 When ‘Add New Item’ is selected the user scans a new QR code label (either already on the item OR placed on the item after processing).

-The new QR code is recorded and the user selects a Category, Item Type and an Item Price.
+The new QR code is recorded and the user selects a Category, Item Type and adds an Item Price.
+A Tag may be added by your organisation.

 When complete, the user selects SUBMIT to commit the changes to the Charity Suite database.